NoviceLive/bintut/README.rst

 Notes for x64
 *************

-The ABI of x64, unlike that of x86, either on Linux or Windows, passes some arguments via registers, which may not be controlled without resort to certain gadgets.
+Either on Linux or Windows, the `ABI of x64`_, unlike that of x86, passes some arguments, first six or four integral arguments on Linux or Windows respectively, via registers, which may not be controlled without resort to certain gadgets.

-Therefore, it may be discussed in the section for ROP.
+Therefore, it may be discussed in the section for ROP_.

 4. frame-faking